Yamato-e: Genji Monogatari Emaki

-The Legend of Mount Shigi
+Legend of Mount Shigi

 The Shigisan-engi or "Legend of Mount Shigi" tells the story of the 9th century Shingon monk Myoren, founder of the Chogosonshi-ji temple.
 Like contemporary Western hagiographies, the narrative contains miracles, including a famous episode of the "flying storehouse" (illustrated).
 The story takes place mostly among ordinary country people, and is shown as one continuous picture about 30 feet long, with the same characters recurring in different scenes which are connected by a continuous background (something also found in medieval Western art).
 The images are done in a very different technique, with ink drawing lightly coloured by washes.
 Most figures are men, and when women are shown, as in another scene where the missing rice returns, they are shown in a very different way to the figures in the Genji Monogatari Emaki.
 Facial features are shown in far more detail than in the Genji Monogatari Emaki, and a wide range of expressions are expertly depicted.
 This is an example of one version of what "men's painting" is taken to refer to.

 Other works

 The Murasaki Shikibu Diary Emaki is a now-incomplete illustrated version of The Diary of Lady Murasaki, the author of The Tale of Genjii, today surviving in four sections, with images of court ceremonies.

 An early military and political work is the Ban Dainagon Ekotoba (The Tale of Great Minister Ban), a late 12th century emakimono (handscroll painting) depicting the events of the Ōtenmon Conspiracy, an event of Japan's early Heian period.
 The painting, attributed to Tokiwa Mitsunaga, is over 20 m long and about 31.5 cm tall.

-The Chōjū-jinbutsu-giga represents a very different style within Yamato-e, with very lively pen drawings of men and anthropomorphic animals in a number of scenes.
+The Chōjū-jinbutsu-giga represents a very different style within yamato-e, with very lively pen drawings of men and anthropomorphic animals in a number of scenes.

 Rather more examples survive from the following Kamakura period (1185–1333), including many showing scenes of life among the ordinary people, and also stories of wars from Japanese history.
 The Mōko Shūrai Ekotoba (Illustrated Account of the Mongol Invasion) are a pair of illustrated handscrolls from between 1275 and 1293.
 They were commissioned by the samurai Takezaki Suenaga in order to record his battlefield valour and deeds during the Mongol invasions of Japan.

 From near the end of the first period of works in the style, the Yūki Kassen Ekotoba is a handscroll nearly 3 metres long, with a single wide battle scene after a text section, illustrating the suicide of Ashikaga Mochiuji after his rebellion in 1439.